About the Stanford Encyclopedia of Philosophy

 The SEP would also like to thank the following people: Nathan Tawil, Paul E. Oppenheimer, Jesse Alama, Ben Wolfson, Tamar Lando, Matthew Barrett, and Arezoo Islami have provided, and in some cases continue to provide, valuable editorial and document-editing assistance.
 Kirsta Anderson (M.A./Philosophy) served as Assistant Editor during the 2003–2004 academic year, and did an outstanding job in SEP communications and control, offering many suggestions on how to improve our workflow system.
 Also, Daniel McKenzie served as Assistant Editor during the 2004–2005 academic year, and did a great job juggling communications/control and copy-editing.
 Others, including Matthew Barrett and Justin Pront, have helped on a smaller scale with SEP editorial duties.
 Benjamin Patrick Przybocki also helped convert entries to HTML/MathJax.

-We are especially indebted to Patrick Byrne (Ph.D., Stanford, 1995) and The Byrne Foundation for a large and generous gift to the SEP in 2007, creating the John Perry Fund.
-The John Perry Fund forms an important part of the SEP's endowment.
+We are especially indebted to the O.C.
+Tanner Company for a generous gift to the SEP in 2022, as well as The Byrne Foundation for a generous gift to the SEP in 2007, creating the John Perry Fund.
 We are also deeply indebted to Michelle Wachs (J.D., Harvard, 1993) of Giving Solutions, whose tireless and enthusiastic efforts as the SEP's fund-raising consultant during the 2005–2006 and 2006–2007 academic years helped us achieve our fund-raising goals for those years.
 We were able to hire Michelle with funds from a generous grant by the Hewlett Foundation.
 We would also like to acknowledge the contribution of Javier Ergueta (M.B.A., Stanford, 1980), for his efforts and work in developing a business plan for the Stanford Encyclopedia of Philosophy during the first six months of 2002.
 Javier's time was paid for through a generous grant by the Mellon Foundation.
 Thanks go the following students in John Perry's Fall 2004 Proseminar, for their help and assistance in implementing an important element of the SEP's fund-raising plan: Dan Giberman, Tomohiro Hoshi, Alistair Isaac, Daniel Long, Lindsay McLeary, Sarah Paul, Josh Snyder, Quayshawn Spencer and Johanna Wolff.

 The Associate Editor (Colin Allen) and the Senior Editor (Uri Nodelman) have been the Principal and Associate Perl Programmers, respectively, on this project since 1998.
 Paul Daniell not only developed a customized search engine for the SEP, but also developed the software that administers the Friends of the SEP Society.
 During the 2007–2008 and 2008–2009 years, Jesse Alama has contributed his programming skills, in addition to his document editing skills.
 Eric Hammer (Expedia.com) programmed on the project in its early years, from 1995 to 1997.
 During the 2000–2001 and 2001–2002 academic years, David James Anderson (M.A./Philosophy) wrote important Perl programs and made other contributions to the project.
 We'd also like to thank John MacFarlane for developing a program that produces PDF versions of SEP entries in two-column landscape mode.